Plemstall

-Plemstall (formerly Plemonstall) is a hamlet in the civil parish of Mickle Trafford and District, Cheshire, England.
-It lies northeast of the village of Mickle Trafford.
+Plemstall (formerly Plemonstall) is a hamlet in the civil parish of Mickle Trafford and District, in Cheshire West and Chester, Cheshire, England.
+It lies north-east of the village of Mickle Trafford.

+Geography

-The hamlet contains only a farm and former level crossing keeper's house, in addition to the Grade I listed St Peter's Church.
+The hamlet contains only a couple of houses, being a farm and former level crossing keeper's house, in addition to the Grade I listed St Peter's Church.
 The church stands on a slightly elevated area which was known as "The Isle of Chester", the surrounding area formerly being marsh.
 The church is believed to have been built on the site of Plegmund's hermitage, who is believed to have lived in there before he became Archbishop of Canterbury in AD 890.

-St. Plegmund's well is also situated within the hamlet, on the edge of a low cliff about 220 yd to the west of the church and to the east of one of the channels of the River Gowy.
+St Plegmund's well is also situated within the hamlet, on the edge of a low cliff about 220 yd to the west of the church and to the east of one of the channels of the River Gowy.
 It is one of two holy wells in west Cheshire.